alphagov/govuk-frontend/docs/contributing/component-js-configuration-options.md

 Configuration options allow developers to pass additional information into a component's JavaScript.
 This allows them to change how the component might work or appear without needing to create their own fork.

-Configuration options straddle the line between Nunjucks, HTML and JavaScript.
+Configuration options can be configured using Nunjucks, HTML or JavaScript, but only JavaScript will use the options.

 ## Preparing the component's JavaScript